sd2beatles/MovieRecommendataion/Code_Explanation/notes.md

 Of course, you will need to bring the encoder in scope when calling the method.
 For example, in our case, you need to specify collections by using case calls MovieTitles and generate code like Encoder[MovieTitles].

-Second, import SparkSession.implicits not only in the place where we define the function but also where you call it.
+- Second , import SparkSession.implicits not only in the place where we define the function but also where you call it.
 That is, there is another import that bring the encoder into scope than  import SparkSession.implicits._ which we have in the pace we define it.